Chabad on Campus International's Endowment Fund

 The Chabad on Campus International VP of Finance manages all the day-to-day aspects of the endowment fund.
 Investment decisions, allocations, and payouts are determined by a board of directors appointed by the CEO of Chabad on Campus International.

 The Fund is a limited liability company solely owned by Chabad on Campus International.
-This LLC is a disregarded entity for tax purposes, meaning that the IRS (and the State of New York) would ignore the LLC for tax purposes and the LLC would, therefore, be tax-exempt automatically because of CCI’s tax exemption.
-This limited liability company has its own board of managers (directors) separate and apart from the CCI board.
+This LLC is a disregarded entity for tax purposes, meaning that the IRS (and the State of New York) would ignore the LLC for tax purposes and the LLC would, therefore, be tax-exempt automatically because of COCI’s tax exemption.
+This limited liability company has its own board of managers (directors) separate and apart from the COCI board.
 The LLC is an entirely separate entity for “corporate” purposes and has its own financial assets and financial reports.

 Who is on the Board of Directors?